cocos/cocos-docs/en/cocos-service/agc-cloudstorage.md

 ### Uploading a File

-Developer can reference files on the local device to upload the files to the storage instance on the AppGallery Connect cloud by calling `putFile` method.
+Reference files on the local device to upload the files to the storage instance on the AppGallery Connect cloud by calling `putFile` method.

 `putFile(filePath: string, metadata = {}, offset = -1): AGCUploadTask`